Winter

 Don't be afraid of wearing your brightest colours top to toe - just don't wear too many of them at once.
 A bold bright red party dress can really bring out your sparkle, or electric blue shorts with a Chinese blue top for a tropics-inspired beach look.
 The important thing to remember is that whether your look is classic, sporty, girly, outdoorsy or romantic, you can achieve any look you want to, whatever your palette.
 Beginning with a print rather than big blocks of colour can be a less intimidating way of wearing your colours.
 But what if you're looking at a print and some of the colours aren't in your palette?
 As a rule of thumb, as long as at least half of the print is within your palette, it will be ok, but might not be an absolute wow - if the style is perfect, and you love it though, half is plenty.
 Once you get over two thirds of the print falling within your palette, no one will even notice the 'wrong' colours, as the whole look will tie together.
 As a Winter, it will look best if you try to avoid the most jarring colours for your palette in prints - peachy pinks, soft blues and sludge greens can all look a bit dull and dreary on you and detract from a pulled together look, whereas a splash of a grey that's a fraction warm or a pink that falls onto the soft side isn't going to detract from a great print.

 Accessories are your friend.
 They can add another layer of texture and colour, which bring that lovely glow to your skin tone.
-Statement necklaces and scarves (see Shop Online for a range of scarves carefully selected for your season type) can be a great way of incorporating your wow colours into your outfit near your face.
+Statement scarves can be a great way of incorporating your wow colours into your outfit near your face.
 Once you've got your confidence you can upgrade to a bolder coloured scarf and from there the world is your oyster.

 Once you've got over the excitement at getting to 'keep' black, there can sometimes be a bit of an anti-climax as a Winter, as often it's the rut of wearing endless black and grey that's brought you to a colour analysis, and now it turns out that it's either that or full on fuchsia.
 With a little thought, however, you can retain all the sophistication of black without feeling dreary.
 Opt for silver or steel greys and pair them with crisp white and silver jewellery for an effortlessly elegant look that will flatter and brighten your skin tone.
 Make sure everything fits beautifully, and (especially if your outfit is based entirely on neutrals).
 Finish off with accessories in silver, and don't forget that diamonds (of course) and white/grey pearls will always work too.
 If you want to keep your outfit 100% neutral, don't underestimate the power of adding a bright lipstick or nail polish to add a splash of colour without sacrificing your elegant look.